ingoweiss/graffle-agile-mapping/README.md

 ## JSON Template

-Refer to the following templates for supported story data file formats:
+The plugin requires a JSON file containing the story data.
+Refer to the following templates for supported file formats:

 1. stories_array.json.example (Array of story objects)
 2. stories_object.json.example (Object with story ids for keys and story objects for values)